Newborn Umbilical Cord

-Your newborn's umbilical cord stump is something that your newborn comes home with.
+The newborn umbilical cord is a weird looking thing (at the place of your baby's bellybutton) that your baby arrives home with.
 It is a rather weird looking part that you are scared to touch and even looking at it gives you jitters.
 If you feel this way, it’s very natural so don’t fret.
-It is just a part of the cord that connected your baby with the placenta (from where your baby took all his nourishment while he was inside your womb).
+It is just a part of the cord that connected your baby with the placenta (from where your baby took all her/his nourishment while s/he was inside your womb).

 This is a very common question that arises in the minds of mothers the moment they see the tiny little thing attached to their little one's tummy.
 You will notice the stump drying and eventually falling off any time from the end of first week to the third one.